top of page

 Excellent customer service and timely shipping

-* Bloop uses food-grade polysorbate.
-I confirmed with the founder that it is 1,4-dioxane-free.
 When 'fragrance' is listed as an ingredient, it calls for pause.
 For Bloop, their 'fragrance' comes from all-natural fragrance oils.
-My preference is that high-quality organic or pure essential oils are used for fragrance, however, Bloop Laundry Soap remains a better choice over other clean laundry detergents and especially conventional laundry detergents.
-Care Free is their fragrance-free option if this is a concern for you (add your favorite essential oils).
+My preference is that high-quality organic or pure essential oils are used for fragrance, however, that is nitpicking.
+Bloop Laundry Soap remains a better choice over other clean laundry detergents and especially conventional laundry detergents.
+Care Free is their fragrance-free option if you still are uneasy about fragrances (you can add your own favorite essential oils to Care Free).

 Dirty Labs Bio Enzyme Laundry Detergent